-The scope of performance arises from the programme items selected by the participant in the registration form.
+The scope of performance arises from the program items selected by the participant in the registration form.

-Conventus' obligation to perform extends to granting the participant access to the programme items selected by the attendee.
+Conventus' obligation to perform extends to granting the participant access to the program items selected by the attendee.

-For the selected parts of the programme, Conventus is neither organizer nor contractual partner; in this case Conventus has no obligation to perform, unless explicitly agreed otherwise.
+For the selected parts of the program, Conventus is neither organizer nor contractual partner; in this case Conventus has no obligation to perform, unless explicitly agreed otherwise.

 For fee-based events, Conventus will send the participant an invoice at the same time as the registration confirmation.
 In this case, the invoice amount is due immediately.